Brownie Stuffed Swirled Marshmallow Pops

 Instructions

+- Cut brownies into 1/2-inch cubes (you will need only 15).
 Shape brownies into 1/2-inch wide logs.
-If there is excessive crumbling, add a few drops of milk to moisten while shaping.
+If there is excessive crumbling, add a few drops of water to moisten while shaping.

-Apply oil to the tip of a butter knife.
-Insert knife into the center of each marshmallow using twisting motion to create a cavity.
-Reapply oil to knife as necessary to prevent sticking.
+- Apply oil to the tip of a butter knife.
+Insert the knife into the center of each marshmallow using a twisting motion to create a cavity.
+Reapply oil to the knife as necessary to prevent sticking.

-In a microwave proof bowl, melt the white candy melt for 1 minute at 50% power.
+- In a microwave proof bowl, melt the white candy melts for 1 minute at 50% power.
 Stir even if it does not look melted.
 Microwave for 30 seconds at 50% power.
 Stir well.
 It should be smooth and creamy.
-If not, microwave for 20 seconds at 50% power.
-Stir well.
+If not, microwave again for 20 seconds at 50% power.
+Repeat the 20 second microwave step as needed.
+Don’t overheat to prevent seizing.

-In a microwave proof bowl, melt the pink candy melt for 30 seconds at 50% power.
+- In a microwave-proof bowl, melt the pink candy melts for 30 seconds at 50% power.
 Stir even if it does not look melted.
 Microwave for 30 seconds at 50% power.
 Stir well.
-Repeat melting for 30 seconds at 50% power, if needed.
+Melt for 20 seconds at 50% power, if needed.

-Pour pink candy melt into a plastic storage bag.
-Work candy melt into one of the corners.
+- Pour the pink candy melts into a plastic storage bag.
+Work the candy melts into one of the corners.
 Twist close and snip off a tiny slice off the tip.
 Pipe a pattern over the white chocolate (I use an asterisk pattern).

-Dip a marshmallow straight down into the candy melt, twisting once it is halfway submerged.
+- Dip a marshmallow straight down into the candy melts, twisting once it is halfway submerged.
 Twist in the opposite direction while pulling it out.
-Stand marshmallow pop upright in styrofoam block or a container filled with rice.
+Stand marshmallow pop upright in a styrofoam block or a container filled with rice.

-Drizzle in more pink candy melt as needed and repeat dipping the remaining marshmallows.
+- Drizzle in more pink candy melts as needed and repeat dipping the remaining marshmallows.

-Candy melt will harden while sitting out at room temperature.
+- Candy melts will harden while sitting out at room temperature.
 Store at room temperature in an airtight container.

 Tips

-• Optional: scoop out a little dollop of white candy melt to use for stuffing the marshmallow with brownies to prevent crumbs from mixing with the candy melt that will be used for swirling.
+- Optional: scoop out a little dollop of white candy melts to use for dipping the tip of the brownie before you stuff the marshmallow.
+This prevents crumbs from mixing with the candy melts that will be used for swirling.

-• If the cookie sticks are loose when you are trying to swirl in candy melt, chill marshmallow for a few minutes to allow the candy melt to set quickly.
+- If the cookie sticks are loose when swirling in candy melts, reapply the candy melts to the tip and chill the marshmallows for a few minutes to allow the candy melts to set quickly.

-• If candy melt becomes too thick to swirl, microwave for a few seconds to soften, as needed.
+- If candy melts become too thick to swirl, microwave for a few seconds to soften.
+Repeat as needed.

 Comments